 The solution, built at the turn of the century, was a huge pipeline from Perth all the way to Kalgoorlie, with storage reservoirs on the way and pumping stations along the route.
 It's still the way that the goldfields get most of their water, and you notice it when you follow the main highway east.
 I'd been plying the scenic route until Southern Cross, but then I joined the highway, which has this huge metal pipe along its side all the way to Kalgoorlie.
 It's quite a strange sight, especially when you get a straight bit that cuts through trees, and you can see two parallel cleared strips heading off into the distance, like a huge railway track.
 And the way it glitters in the rising sun is quite something...

 Kalgoorlie is an oddity.
 It's in the middle of nowhere, at the end of this pipeline, and it's beautiful.
-The buildings are exquisite, built when the gold was producing fabulous wealth, and the whole town is surrounded with mines that are still worked.
-I visited one opencast mine, but got turned away while they blasted, so after a quick beer I went back, and you've never seen such a big hole in the ground.
+The buildings are exquisite, built when the gold was producing fabulous wealth, and the whole town is surrounded by mines that are still worked.
+I visited one of these opencast mines, but got turned away while they blasted, so after a quick beer I went back, and you've never seen such a big hole in the ground.
 When you first see it you think, 'OK, it's big,' but then you look down and see trucks in the bottom that look like Tonka toys, and it's then you realise it's just huge.

 Back to Perth

-Merredin was where the weather broke.
-It rained.
-And it rained.
-I sheltered in the campsite's kitchen, where I was joined by a friendly Siamese cat and a Japanese guy who was cycling across the Nullarbor, which seemed to be a pretty intriguing way to pass your life.
-Friday saw me arrive in Toodyay (pronounced 'Toojay') in the Avon Valley, only about 90km from Perth.
-The idea had been to go walking in the local National Park, but the weather was so crap I settled for a tour of the Old Gaol (where I learned the story of Moondyne Joe, the convict who just kept escaping) and spent the rest of the day sheltering in the tent.
+Friday saw me arrive in Toodyay (pronounced 'Toojay') in the Avon Valley, only 90km from Perth.
+The idea had been to go walking in the local National Park, but the weather was so bad I settled for a tour of the Old Gaol (where I learned the story of Moondyne Joe, the convict who just kept escaping) and spent the rest of the day sheltering in the tent.
 That's because the tent is more waterproof than the car...

 ...a fact that became quite apparent on Saturday.
 I drove to Perth and booked myself into a hostel in Scarborough, just down the road from where I was going to be working, and it kept niggling me on the way that the area smelt like Stilton cheese... but it was only on unpacking the car that I discovered the mould in the rear passenger's floor space.
-Yes, my car is mouldy, and I'm dead proud of the fact.
-I might even try to grow some mustard and cress next time it rains.
+Yes, my car is mouldy, and I'm strangely proud of the fact.
+I might even try to grow some mustard and cress next time it rains...